-Component 2: Community-based Nutrition Service Delivery and Multisectoral Nutrition Convergence
+15. Component 2: Community-based Nutrition Service Delivery and Multisectoral Nutrition Convergence

-- 16. This component will focus on multisector community- based promotion of key family practices (i.e., the 12 family and community practices that promote child survival, growth, and development) and health care seeking behaviors for improved maternal and child health and nutrition outcomes.
+This component will focus on multisector community- based promotion of key family practices (i.e., the 12 family and community practices that promote child survival, growth, and development) and health care seeking behaviors for improved maternal and child health and nutrition outcomes.
 The component supports the design and implementation of household and community level interventions to improve mother and child health and nutrition, with emphasis on the first 1,000 days of life.
-The interventions complement the health system interventions and SBCC interventions supported under component 1.
-Within this context, the component supports community-based and household focused interventions to improve food diversity, security, and livelihoods and complement the delivery of nutrition-specific interventions.
+The interventions complement the health system interventions and SBCC interventions supported under Component 1.
+Within this context, the component supports community-based and household focused interventions to improve and complement the delivery of nutrition-specific interventions.
 In response to the multi-dimensional causes of malnutrition in the Philippines, this component will support the convergence of priority nutrition-sensitive interventions on targeted communities and households.
-In addition, the component supports high impact multi sector interventions to improve food diversification, livelihoods, and access to sanitation by targeted households. - 17.
-Global as well as regional evidence has found that a "nutrition convergence" approach, in which multisectoral interventions are coordinated to jointly target priority geographic areas and beneficiaries, is critical to tackling childhood undernutrition.
-This component shall provide the necessary platform for the realization of this convergence. - 18.
-This convergence approach is central to the Philippine Plan of Action for Nutrition 2017-2022 (PPAN).
-PPAN is anchored upon the complementation of actions across sectors, particularly when mobilizing for nutrition at local levels.
-This approach also dovetails the
+In addition, the component supports high impact multi sector interventions to improve access to water, sanitation and hygiene, and early childhood care services by targeted households.

-&lt;sup>6 Take children as scheduled to complete a full course of immunizations (BCG, DTP, OPV and measles before their first birthday.
+&lt;sup>5 (1) Take children as scheduled to complete a full course of immunizations (BCG, DTP, OPV and measles before their first birthday.
 (2).
 Breastfeed infants exclusively for six months.
 (3).
 Starting at six months of age, feed children freshly prepared energy- and nutrient-rich complementary foods, while continuing to breastfeed up to two years or longer.
 (4).
 Ensure that children receive adequate amounts of micronutrients (vitamin A, iron, and zinc in particular), either in their diet or through supplementation.
 (5).
 Dispose of feces, including children's feces, safely; and wash hands after defecation, before preparing meals, and before feeding children.
 (6).
 Protect children in malaria-endemic areas, by ensuring that they sleep under insecticide-treated bednets.
 (7).
 Continue to feed and offer more fluids, including breast milk, to children when they are sick.
 (8).
 Give sick children appropriate home treatment for infections.
 (9).
 Recognize when sick children need treatment outside the home and seek care from appropriate providers.
 (10).
 Follow health workers' advice about treatment, follow-up, and referral.
 (11).
 Promote mental and social development by responding to a child's needs for care, and through talking, playing, and providing a stimulating environment.
 (12).
 Ensure that every pregnant woman has adequate antenatal care.
 This includes her having at least four antenatal visits with an appropriate health care provider, and receiving the recommended doses of the tetanus toxoid vaccination.